pathespe/jwt-proxy/README.md

 ```

 ## testing
-pytest has been used to test the project
+pytest has been used to test the project. run tests locally you will need to pip install the requirements.txt file and then run tests

 ```
+$ pip install -r requirements.txt
 $ make test
 ```